fquezadagh/CleaningData/CodeBook.md

 ###Step 3: Extracts only the measurements on the mean and standard deviation for each measurement

-To get this we have to create a factor by subsetting from FeaturesNames with "mean()" or "std()" on its name using grep()
+To get this we have to create a factor by subsetting from FeaturesNames with "mean()" or "std()" on its name using grep(), so we only keep the mean and standard deviation (std) values
 ```r
 WantedNames<-FeaturesNames$V2[grep("mean\\(\\)|std\\(\\)",FeaturesNames$V2)]
 ```